DoctorLai/VideoDownloadHelper/README.md

 # Simple Video Download Helper
-Chrome Extension to Help Download Video for Some Video Sites. made by [@justyy](https://steemit.com/@justyy/)
+Chrome Extension to Help Download Video for Some Video Sites. made by [@justyy](https://steemit.com/@justyy/).
+The Video Downloader is a Chrome Extension that helps you save your favorite videos.

 # Chrome WebStore
 On 31/Oct/2017, Google has reinstated the extension, which is available at: https://chrome.google.com/webstore/detail/simple-video-download-hel/ilcdiicigjaccgipndigcenjieedjohj